 There are ways to find big discounts on the cost of tickets.
 Don't wait until you get to the park to buy them, or you will be paying the highest price per ticket if you do.
 We used the 3 Day Advance online option for our tickets.
 We saved $22 per ticket by buying online, instead of paying the gate price.
-With these tickets the only require that you wait three days after buying them to come to the park.
+With these tickets they only require that you wait three days after buying them to come to the park.
 They are good for the rest of the regular season.
 Always check the website of the park you are planning to visit, to see what discounts they offer before you go.
-Many stores in the general area of amusement parks often sell discounted tickets at their customer service counter.
-If you plan on spending the night, check with the hotel.
+Another option is stores in the general area of amusement parks will sell discounted tickets at their customer service counter.
+If you plan on spending the night near the park, check with the hotel.
 Many times they will offer ticket packages to their guests, sometimes with extras like early entry.

 Since we got a kind of late start, we needed to stop for dinner along the way.
 I decided to take the kids to Steak and Shake, when I saw a billboard advertising their new $4 menu.
 The kids loved it!
 There were several meals they liked on the $4 menu, and Kara got this awesome mint cookies and cream milkshake.
 The cost for dinner for all of us was only $24! (before tip) I wish we had a Steak and Shake close to our house.
 Kyle kept saying over and over that he loved it there, and that he couldn't wait to go back.